 Billie’s legacy will be cherished by her children, Larcina Scott, Pamela and her husband, Clifford Milligan, and Clayton Vincent; nine grandchildren, ten great grandchildren; sisters, Effie Doris and her husband, James L. Davis of Dallas, Mattie and her husband, John Morris of Neptune, New Jersey, and Laura Elder of Manor, and one brother, Edgar Williams and his wife, Faye of Austin, one brother in law, Roy Vincent of Austin, and a host of nieces and nephews spanning to four generations, and a host of other relatives and friends including GMVZ church family.

-To send flowers to the family or plant a tree in memory of Billie Joyce Vincent, please visit our floral store.
+To send flowers to Billie's family, please visit our floral store.